 A Last Bit of Advice

 If you decide to move to Vietnam for a few months, or years, arrive with an open mind and an abundance of patience.
 There is little that will work out exactly how you expected it to, but the misadventures and frustrations that go along with learning the ropes of a new culture and country are all part of the fun.

-Living in Vietnam: Shows available properties in condos and apartment buildings—for expats with a substantial accommodation budget.
+Living in Vietnam — Shows available properties in condos and apartment buildings—for expats with a substantial budget for accommodations.